Tupapa Maraerenga F.C.: League dominance and return to the continental scene

-The 2010s saw Tupapa cement itself as the new dominant force in the Round Cup, with the club winning 8 out of 10 championships (Puaikura winning the other 2).

-In 2017, the club took back the Round Cup from the hands Puaikura, finishing 9 points ahead of runner-up Nikao Sokattak, thus returning to the Champions League.
+The 2010s saw Tupapa cement itself as the new dominant force in the Round Cup, with the club winning 8 out of 10 championships.
+In 2017, the club took back the Round Cup from the hands of Puaikura, finishing 9 points ahead of runner-up Nikao Sokattak, thus returning to the Champions League.

-Tupapa managed to overcome the preliminary rounds for the first time in 2018, winning all their 3 games and topping their group in the process.
-For their return to the group stages (in 2001, there was no qualifying round), they were drawn in group A, where they lost all their games and were eliminated.
+Tupapa managed to overcome the preliminary rounds for the first time in 2018, winning all 3 games and topping their group.
+They were drawn in the group A, where they lost all games and were eliminated.

-In the 2019 OFC Champions League, the club repeated the same feat by topping their qualifying group, ahead of their Samoan opponents.
-They were drawn in group D with Auckland City and Magenta, in what was arguably the most difficult group of the competition.
-They unsurprisingly lost all their games, with a -33 goal difference, only scoring 2 goals.
+In the 2019 OFC Champions League, they repeated the same feat by topping the qualifying group, ahead of Samoan opponents.
+They were drawn in the group D with Auckland City and Magenta, what was arguably the most difficult group of the competition.
+They lost all games, with a -33 goal difference.
 After a 3rd consecutive league title, Tupapa returned to the Champions League, qualifying once again for the group stage, with their games scheduled to take place in New Caledonia.
-However, the team was forced to withdraw from the group stages due to three of their players failing to confirm their immunization to measles before New Caledonia's Directorate of Health and Social Affairs.
+However, the club was forced to withdraw due to three of their players failing to confirm immunization to measles.
 After winning the 2022 Tower Insurance Premiership, they earned a spot in the 2023 OFC Champions League qualifying stage, but failed to progress after losing to Lupe o le Soaga SC.

-With another league title in 2024, Tupapa has now won 8 of the last 10 league titles, and 16 out of the last 25 league titles.
+With another league title in 2024, Tupapa had won 16 out of the last 25 league titles.
 The league had not seen such a dominant club since Titikaveka's consecutive titles in the 1970s and 1980s.

 For the 2025 season, the club hired female coach Mii Piri-Savage.
-With the 2025 OFC Men's Champions League qualifying stage held at home for the first time, Tupapa progressed to the group stage thanks to a 3–3 draw against Royal Puma and a 2–1 win against Vaipuna.
-On this occasion, Piri-Savage became the second female coach at the OFC Men's Champions League qualifying stage, after Steffany Godinet in 2023, and the first ever at the group stage.
-For their first appearance in the group stages in 6 years, Tupapa was drawn in group B alongside Hekari United, Ifira Black Bird and Central Coast F.C., the team once again failed to collect a single point, being eliminated this time with a –19 goal difference.
+With the 2025 OFC Men's Champions League qualifying stage held at home, Tupapa progressed to the group stage thanks to a 3–3 draw against Royal Puma and a 2–1 win against Vaipuna.
+On this occasion, Piri-Savage became the second female coach at the OFC Men's Champions League qualifying stage, and the first ever at the group stage.
+For their group stage return after 6 years, Tupapa was drawn in group B alongside Hekari United, Ifira Black Bird and Central Coast F.C., once again failing to collect a single point, being eliminated with a –19 goal difference.

+They won the 2025 Cook Islands Cup emphatically, beating Nikao Sokattak by 5–0.